-In the Digital Solutions course, students dive into the world of algorithms, computer languages, and user interfaces as they work on generating digital solutions to various problems.
-They learn how to engage with data, information, and applications to create digital solutions that efficiently filter and present data.
-Additionally, they grasp the importance of encrypting and safeguarding data to ensure privacy and security.

-Throughout the course, students gain insights into the broader impact of computing on personal, local, and global levels.
-They explore the ethical considerations surrounding the integration of technology into our daily lives, understanding the potential challenges and responsibilities that come with using digital tools and applications.
-By delving into Digital Solutions, students develop valuable skills and knowledge that equip them to navigate the digital world responsibly and contribute to a technologically advanced society.
+In the Digital Solutions course, students explore algorithms, programming languages, and user interfaces as they develop digital solutions to real-world problems.
+They learn to work with data and applications to efficiently filter, present, and secure information, gaining an understanding of data privacy and encryption.
+The course also examines the broader impact of computing at personal, local, and global levels, with a strong focus on ethical and responsible technology use.
+Through this, students build essential skills to navigate the digital world and contribute to a technology-driven society.

-Note: Order of Units may be subject to change.
+Note: Unit order may be subject to change.